 Our history

-It is said that when Nonna Fortunata opened in 1900, her tavern was frequented by Gabriele D'Annunzio, who particularly appreciated the simplicity of Fortunata's cuisine and the authenticity of the environment, far from pompous salons.
-It is said that he once recited improvised verses in honor of her famous supplì, describing them as "little bombs of flavor that herald the greatness of Rome."
+It is said that when Nonna Fortunata opened her Roman trattoria in 1900, the restaurant quickly became a go-to spot for those seeking authentic, no-frills Roman cuisine.
+Among her most illustrious customers was reportedly Gabriele D’Annunzio, who deeply appreciated the simplicity of the dishes and the genuine atmosphere, a far cry from aristocratic salons.
+It is said that he once even improvised verses dedicated to the famous supplì, describing them as “little bombs of flavor that herald the greatness of Rome.”

 Contact us